 In 1987 he began painting again and had an exhibition in Dorset County Museum in 1993.
 He is included in a number of books and publications including Vivienne Light’s Re-inventing the Landscape and the Dictionary of Artists in Britain since 1945 by David Buckman.
 In 2008 Sladers Yard’s Retrospective to celebrate his 80th birthday was reviewed in The Week, ‘His early work… suggests a Paul Nash-like combination of the surreal and the romantic… Whatever the style, his works share an extraordinarily satisfying compositional stability.
 And his recent works, which combine a poetic lucidity and calm with moments of dreamlike strangeness, are mysterious and delightful.’
 (The Week 26 April 2008)

-Robin Rae’s sense of humour, his deep knowledge and understanding of painting and literature and his highly individual take on life all feed into his enigmatic haunting paintings.
-His pictures offer an opportunity to buy real quality at affordable prices.
+Robin Rae’s sense of humour, his deep knowledge and understanding of painting and literature and his highly individual take on life all fed into his enigmatic, haunting paintings.